keras-team/keras-io/guides/md/keras_tuner/tailor_the_search_space.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:Unresolved object in checkpoint: (root).layer_with_weights-0.kernel
+WARNING:tensorflow:Detecting that an object or model or tf.train.Checkpoint is being deleted with unrestored values.
+See the following logs for the specific values in question.
+To silence these warnings, use `status.expect_partial()`.
+See https://www.tensorflow.org/api_docs/python/tf/train/Checkpoint#restorefor details about the status object returned by the restore function.
-WARNING:tensorflow:Unresolved object in checkpoint: (root).layer_with_weights-0.bias
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).layer_with_weights-0.kernel
-WARNING:tensorflow:Unresolved object in checkpoint: (root).optimizer's state 'm' for (root).layer_with_weights-0.kernel
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).layer_with_weights-0.bias
-WARNING:tensorflow:Unresolved object in checkpoint: (root).optimizer's state 'm' for (root).layer_with_weights-0.bias
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).optimizer's state 'm' for (root).layer_with_weights-0.kernel
-WARNING:tensorflow:Unresolved object in checkpoint: (root).optimizer's state 'v' for (root).layer_with_weights-0.kernel
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).optimizer's state 'm' for (root).layer_with_weights-0.bias
-WARNING:tensorflow:Unresolved object in checkpoint: (root).optimizer's state 'v' for (root).layer_with_weights-0.bias
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).optimizer's state 'v' for (root).layer_with_weights-0.kernel
-WARNING:tensorflow:A checkpoint was restored (e.g. tf.train.Checkpoint.restore or tf.keras.Model.load_weights) but not all checkpointed values were used.
-See above for specific issues.
-Use expect_partial() on the load status object, e.g. tf.train.Checkpoint.restore(...).expect_partial(), to silence these warnings, or use assert_consumed() to make the check explicit.
-See https://www.tensorflow.org/guide/checkpoint#loading_mechanics for details.
+WARNING:tensorflow:Value in checkpoint could not be found in the restored object: (root).optimizer's state 'v' for (root).layer_with_weights-0.bias

 'mse'